sebcrozet/kiss3d/README.md

 All features are one-liners.
   - open a window with a default arc-ball camera and a point light.
   - display boxes, spheres, cones or cylinders.
-  - change an object's color or texture.
+  - change an object color or texture.
-  - change an object's transform (we use the **nalgebra** library to do that).
+  - change an object transform (we use the **nalgebra** library to do that).
     An object cannot be scaled though.

 As an exemple, having a red, rotating cube with the light attached to the camera is as simple as: